nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 "true now" but true from here on.
 The law that makes the plus honest says that if the record grows from $R$ to $R'$ and $c$ endured at $R$, then $c$ holds at $R'$: the certificate was made at $R$, stays anchored there, and you never need a new one.
-The machine checks that, on my word for now.
+The machine checks that.

 ## Exactly Which Claims Can Last